STEP 1: Learn about what we do

 • Fundraise or apply for grants – to pay for team shirts, any tournament fees, registration fee, etc.

-• Learn how to use the MINDSTORMS Robot Set and software through online resources or the tutorials included with your FLL Robot Set
+• Learn how to use the LEGO MINDSTORMS Robot Set and software through online resources or the tutorials included in your LEGO MINDSTORMS Education software.

 You need to recruit up to 10 team members from ages 9 to14 (9 to 16 outside North America).
 Team members must not exceed the maximum age on January 1 of the year the Challenge is released.
 For example, in the United States a student who turns 15 in May of 2014 would be eligible to compete in the Challenge released in August of 2014, whereas a child who turned 15 in December 2013 would not.
 Keep in mind that children can only be on one (1) team, but a coach is allowed to coach multiple teams.
 You will need a meeting space that has room to set up the 4x8 playing field, and a computer with internet access.

 With growing interest in FLL, some coaches have more than 10 children wanting to join the team.
 If they are not in a position to form a second team, they must make the difficult decision to select the final 10 members.
 We recognize this is not an easy choice, and appreciate the care and thought given to making this final decision.
 As such, we remind coaches who may have chosen not to make this selection to respect all those coaches globally that did.
 We must enforce our 10 team member policy at all FLL events.
 Teams attending an event with more than 10 children will be informed by the event organizer that the team is more than welcome to participate in the event to gain the valuable experience, but they will not be eligible for awards.
 See also FLL Participation Rules.

 Once you know that you will have a team (you do not need all team member names yet), register your team at your national level.
 The registration process varies by country, so visit your country's website for more details.
 If your country does not have a website, feel free to contact the FIRST LEGO League Partner closest to you about getting started.